SYip/iluvapis/are-you-an-api-techical-leader.md

 - Experience using SoapUI, JUnit, and JMeter for testing.

+## Question 0: What's the craziest thing you've with JMeter.

 - Experience working in a fast-paced, Agile (Scrum) development environment.

+## Question 0: What's your teams veolicy in story points?

 # Preferred but not required: